JustinMShea/ExpectedReturns/sandbox/developer_log_harry.md

 	- How data are formatted is an important question to consider
 	- I will start building the second part of the pipeline (portfolio sorting functionalities)
 - Put some questions in the chat

+## 7/8/2024
+- Start building portfolio selection portion of the pipeline